the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-opportunities.md

 In data science and research, leaders are often too busy leading (admin tasks, reporting, funding and project meetings) and hence leaders rarely have time to learn about the latest advances both at technical and human levels.
 Therefore, leaders need to allow members of their team to work independently, while also supporting them in exchanging knowledge among themselves.
 Senior leaders should commit to building diverse teams with members and leaders from various backgrounds and levels of experience.
-It is then, their responsibility to mentor and support them, and create a path for them to excel and grow in their roles.
+It is then, their responsibility to mentor and support them and create a path for them to excel and grow in their roles.

 Nurturing these next-generation leaders requires building trust through authentic connections, and providing opportunities for upskilling.
-Providing the right level of support while challenging and nudging their team members towards new directions help them upskill and experience personal growth.
+Providing the right level of support while challenging and nudging their team members towards new directions helps them upskill and experience personal growth.
 The best way to nurture the next leaders is to allow them to take on meaningful leadership responsibilities and find solutions for their problems or challenges through collaboration.

 ## Offboarding gracefully